 Google is enabling mobile-first indexing for more and more websites.
 Many webmasters have already received notifications in their Google Search Console.

 All of this means that Google will look at the mobile version of a website and that version will now be indexed and used for ranking.

 “Mobile-first indexing is a matter of when not if.
 It will happen to your site sooner or later, and you need to be ready for it [emphasis mine].” wrote Barry Adams in his Mobile SERP survival: Technical SEO checklist guide.

 Below, I am presenting some examples of popular websites (ToysRus, IKEA, Gearbest, AliExpress, Live.com) that may lose their rankings if Google enables mobile-first indexing for them.

 When Mobile Googlebot Can’t Enter the Second Page of Pagination

 I’ve found some websites (IKEA, Aliexpress, Gearbest, ToysRus.ca) that let mobile Googlebot visit only the first page of pagination.
-Sometimes mobile Googlebot is able to access as low as 1% of products!
+Sometimes mobile Googlebot can access as little as 1% of products!

-All of the aforementioned websites seem to have a proper link structure on desktop and Google has no trouble following it.
-To the contrary, their mobile versions implement pagination in a way that makes it impossible for Google to discover.
+All of the websites above seem to have a proper link structure on desktop, and Google has no trouble following it.
+On the contrary, their mobile versions implement pagination in a way that makes it impossible for Google to discover.
 If Google enables mobile-first indexing for websites like IKEA, AliExpress, or Gearbest, they will suffer.

 The risk: some product pages will be deindexed or ranked low.